jrl-umi3218/mc_rtc/doc/README.md

 Pre-requisites
 --

+- `mc_rtc` must be installed with documentation built.
+We need doxygen to be generated, and the plugins in `_plugins` to be generated with the paths to the installed doxygen documentation.

-You must have some dependencies installed on your system:
+- You must have some dependencies installed on your system:

 ```bash
 $ sudo apt install ruby-dev ruby-bundler libxml2-dev
 ```

-Then install the required packages:
+- Then install the required packages:

 ```bash
 $ bundle install